tytydraco/yessleep/out/Yesterday_morning_somebody_delivered_The_Sheriffs_cell_phone_to_the_police_station_in_an_unmarked_cardboard_box_with_a_newly_recorded_voice_memo_on_it_Twentyfour_hours_later_Im_the_only_one_who_made_it_out_of_town_alive.md

 *“So, Levi, let me get this straight - Noah just so happened to be recording a voice memo* ***exactly*** *when the home invasion started?
-That’s one hell of coincidence, given that my brother barely used his cellphone to text, let alone record himself.”* Sergent Landry barked from my office doorway, face flushed bright red.
+That’s one hell of coincidence, given that my brother barely used his cellphone to text, let alone record himself.”* Sergeant Landry barked from my office doorway, face flushed bright red.

 To be clear, that wasn’t *at all* what I was trying to say, but the maniac had interrupted me before I got to the punchline.